james0r/grav-flex-snippets/README.md

 #### How do I get here?

-You can add your direct link to a blog article (or with [Github Gist](https://gist.github.com/)) using issues.
-Snippets of this repository (like Getting Started or Dynamic Routing) are edited using Pull Requests.
+See [CONTRIBUTING](/CONTRIBUTING.md).
+Snippets of this repository (like Getting Started or Dynamic Routing) you can edit using Pull Requests.

 Updates are welcome!